practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 The interpretation here is that as willpower is exhausted throughout the day, it becomes easier to have negative experiences.
 But after dinner and evening chores it's time for relaxation, and that "recharges" the batteries, so to speak.
 But this story doesn't necessarily match up with what the following graphs show.

+TODO: Check frequency of five or lower (total percentage), see if there is a linear trend of decreasing from morning to 8pm, then increasing at the end.

 ![Work days](http://i.imgur.com/a4Bh76u.png)

 Here we see averages broken out by hour for days that I've set aside as work days.
 It shows that my most volitile time periods are from 9am-11am, from 4pm-6pm, and from 8pm-9pm.
 These mark the well-defined "transition" points of my day... from morning chores to work, from work to evening chores, and from evening chores to "rest".

+-- consider showing transition points in different color.
+No stats are needed, just use a descriptive statement about the graph

 ![Rest days](http://i.imgur.com/oqNGYbJ.png)